-His extensive scientific background gives him a valuable understanding of technical issues that can underlie IP and regulatory matters, particularly in the life sciences field.
-He has advised and represented clients on small molecule pharmaceuticals, biologics (originators and biosimilars), medical devices (traditional and software), as well as in the chemicals, technology, shipping and online publishing sectors.
+Greg’s extensive scientific background gives him a valuable understanding of technical issues that can underlie IP matters, particularly in the life sciences field.
+For over 15 years, he has advised and represented clients on small molecule pharmaceuticals, biologics (originators and biosimilars), medical devices (hardware and software), as well as in the cosmetics, chemicals, technology, shipping and online publishing sectors.

-Greg’s particular focus is on patent litigation.
-He has extensive experience of acting before both the English High Court and Court of Appeal.
+Greg has represented clients in many patent cases before both the English High Court (including Patents Court) and Court of Appeal.
 In addition, Greg has extensive experience of strategic multinational litigation in multiple jurisdictions, including at the EPO, through global pharmaceutical product coordination projects for many clients.
-He also provides regulatory advice on the legislative frameworks governing pharmaceuticals and medical devices, both at EU and national level.
+He is also an Authorised Representative before the UPC.

 - Servier v National Institute of Health and Clinical Excellence (NICE) – successful judicial review of NICE decision not to recommend a client’s osteoporosis treatment (Protelos®).

 - Partner (since 2017)